Inside: how to let go of condemnation

 2 Corinthians 3:18 (NKJV)

 That veil that was taken away?
-That was put there by the law.
+It was put there because of our shortcomings.

-But as His bride, He unveiled us.
+But as Jesus’ bride, He unveiled us.
 Now as we look into His glory, we are transformed so we look more like Him.
-The Holy Spirit makes the change within us.
-But our part is to focus on God.

 We have this tendency to look at our problems.
 To pick at what’s wrong within us.
-But the Word is clear: the Son is bigger than our sin.
-And the only way to truly be transformed is to look to Him.
+But the Word is clear: the Son is bigger than sin.
+And the only way to truly be transformed is to die to ourselves and be filled with Him.
 He made a new identity for us.
 But it’s our choice whether we put it on or keep our old rags.

 Verses to Renew Your Mind

-The best way to really kick out condemnation and replace it with what God says is to renew our minds.
-We do that by continually meditating on verses that point us in the right direction.
-It’s something I’ve been focusing on a lot lately with the release of the 30-Day Soul Detox Challenge.
-You can find that here:
+The best way to silence condemnation and replace it with the truth is to renew our minds.
+We do that by continually abiding in the Word of God.

 Here are a few verses to help settle in your heart that condemnation is not something God is placing on you but something He has fully freed you from: